 For a Wonder Woman fan, it’s nifty to see actress Gal Gadot perfectly coiffed and dressed in her fierce costume.
 But the sitcom tinge to her introduction is also a little depressing.
 In this set piece, Superman and Batman are the slightly dopey TV dads, caught flat-footed in their testosterone fugue by a sexy, exciting interloper.
 You could almost see it as a scene from CBS mega-hit Big Bang Theory, with Sheldon and Leonard startled from a nerdish contretemps by the emergence of Penny (admittedly, Big Bang Theory has fewer explosions).

 The original Wonder Woman, as imagined by William Marston and artist Harry Peter, worked differently.
 Her first appearance in All-Star Comics #8 in 1941 didn’t feature Superman or Batman, and wasn’t about Wonder Woman going to man’s world.
 It was about man’s world coming to Wonder Woman.
 For those not versed in Wonder Woman lore, Paradise Island is Wonder Woman’s home; an island of indeterminate location entirely populated by a super advanced race of literally Amazonian women, plucked by Marston from Greek myth.
-The whole point of Wonder Woman, as Marston conceived her, was that women were superior to men.
 The comic opens with a plane crashing, and two women in beachware rushing to the scene of the accident.
 “Princess, it’s—it’s,” one of them stutters.
 To which our hero, Diana, the Wonder Woman-to-be, declares, “A Man!
 A Man on Paradise Island!
 Quick!
 Let’s get him to the hospital!”

 In the Batman vs. Superman, the first scenes with Wonder Woman show men trying to figure out to whom this female interloper belongs.
 In the comic, on the other hand, the first scenes feature a female community dealing with a strange male outsider.
 In the movie, the normal baseline is male.
 In the comic, it’s female.